Zewo/Zewo/README.md

 ### Do your magic

+`main.swift` is the entry file of your application.
 Open `main.swift` and make it look like this:

 ```swift
 import HTTPServer